National Trust Knole Kent

 In addition to exploring the house and gardens, there are often special events and exhibitions taking place at Knole, such as guided tours, art exhibitions, and workshops for children.
 Check the National Trust website before you visit to see what’s on during your visit.

-Overall, a visit to the National Trust property at Knole in Kent offers a fascinating glimpse into the history and culture of England.
+Overall, a visit to the National Trust Knole Kent offers a fascinating glimpse into the history and culture of England.
 With something for all ages and interests, it’s the perfect destination for a day out.

 Website National Trust Knole

-Sevenoaks a Town next to the Knole National Trust Property
+Sevenoaks is a Town next to the Knole National Trust Property

 Sevenoaks is a charming town located in the county of Kent, in the southeast of England.
 It is known for its beautiful countryside, historic architecture, and lively community.
 One of the highlights of the town is its bustling Saturday market, which attracts locals and visitors alike with its wide array of stalls selling fresh produce, baked goods, and flowers.